2020 Participating Chefs

 Greene is the consummate southern gentleman and hails from Ninety Six, S.C.
 He lives in Morrisville, N.C. with his wife, and beyond family and food, his next great passion is guitar, which he has played for over 25 years.

-The Mills House Wyndham Grand Executive Chef Justin Hunt brings a wealth of culinary successes to the Mills House.
-Chef Justin has come full circle in his outstanding career, growing up on Long Island, then attending College of Charleston and The Art Institute of Charleston, and now landing him at The Mills House.
+Justin has come full circle in his outstanding career, growing up on Long Island, then attending College of Charleston and The Art Institute of Charleston, and now landing him at the Mills House.
 His journey has included successes in Manhattan as Chef de Cuisine for Celebrity Chef Bobby Flay’s Bar American and working in Northern California at Thomas Keller’s, The French Laundry.

 Justin blends his Southern culinary beginnings with unique and high-end experiences from coast to coast.

 Owner – Holy City Hogs